-- 1 (16 ounce) jar of tomatillo or green (verde) salsa
+- 16 ounce jar of tomatillo or green (verde) salsa

-- White rice, prepared according to package directions
+- 3 cups white rice, cooked according to package directions

-- Add 2 tablespoons vegetable oil to a large saute pan and place over medium-high heat.
-Add chopped pork and season with salt and pepper.
+- Add 2 tablespoons vegetable oil to a large sauté pan and place over MEDIUM-HIGH heat.
+Add the chopped pork and season with salt and pepper.
 Cook and stir until lightly browned.
-Add dry, minced onion and cook and stir for another minute or two.
-Transfer pork to Crock-Pot.
+Add the dried minced onion and cook and stir for another minute or two.
+Transfer the pork to the slow cooker.

-- Add remaining vegetable oil to the same saute pan and place over medium heat.
-Add onions, celery, garlic, and jalapeno.
-Cook and stir for two to three minutes, until vegetables have softened a bit.
-Transfer vegetables to Crock-Pot with the browned pork.
+- Add the remaining vegetable oil to the same sauté pan and place it over MEDIUM heat.
+Add the onions, celery, garlic, and jalapeno.
+Cook and stir for two to three minutes, until the vegetables have softened a bit.
+Transfer the vegetables to the slow cooker with the browned pork.

-- Add green salsa, green enchilada sauce, diced tomatoes, and chicken broth to Crock-Pot and stir to combine.
-Place lid on the slow cooker and cook on HIGH for one hour.
-Turn to LOW and cook for an additional 5 to 6 hours or until pork is fork tender.
+- Add the green salsa, green enchilada sauce, diced tomatoes, and chicken broth and stir to combine.
+Place the lid on the slow cooker and cook on HIGH for one hour.
+Turn to LOW and cook for an additional 5 to 6 hours or until the pork is fork tender.

 - Serve over rice with slices of avocado and sour cream garnish.

-- Combine any leftover rice with chile verde.
+- Combine any leftover rice with the chile verde.
 Freezes well.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.